gabrielpalassi/QuantKit/docs/README.md

 ## Getting Started

-To use the programs in this repository, you'll need Python and [uv](https://docs.astral.sh/uv/) installed.
-After having Python and uv installed, you can set up the project as follows:
+To get started, ensure you have Python and [uv](https://docs.astral.sh/uv/) installed on your system.
+Once both are set up, follow these steps to configure the project:

 ### Running